MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-as2-receiving-edi-over-as2-with-a-synchronous-mdn.md

 13. In the **Authentication** page, select **Anonymous Authentication** and verify that the **Status** is **Enabled**.
 If the **Status** is **Disabled**, click **Enable** in the **Actions** pane.

-##### To specify that your virtual directory is not managed by Windows SharePoint Services
+#### Specify that your virtual directory is not managed by Windows SharePoint Services

 1. If Windows SharePoint Services is installed on your computer, click **Start**, point to **All Programs**, point to **Administrative Tools**, and then click **SharePoint 3.0 Central Administration**.